azhuge233/GOGGiveawayNotifier/README.md

 A CLI tool
 - Fetches GOG giveaway news and sends notifications to Telegram, Bark, Email, QQ, PushPlus, DingTalk and PushDeer.
 - Auto claim GOG giveaway by carrying given cookies and sending GET request to [https://www.gog.com/giveaway/claim](https://www.gog.com/giveaway/claim)
-  - Auto claim feature is not fully tested.
+  - Auto claim feature is not fully developed (and tested), it only does what is mentioned above, situations like cookie expiration is not handled.

 Demo Telegram Channel [@azhuge233_FreeGames](https://t.me/azhuge233_FreeGames)